The whole point of a deportation defense consultation is to determine if you have a case for remaining in the United States.

 This is because the spouses, children, parents, and other close relatives of U.S. citizens and permanent residents may be able to apply for a green card due to this relationship.

-For example, if you are in removal proceedings but one of your parents is a U.S. citizen, they may be able to petition for a green card on your behalf.
+For example, if you are in removal proceedings but your spouse is a U.S. citizen, they may be able to petition for a green card on your behalf.

 As a result of this petition, the judge in your deportation case may choose to push back your court date or dismiss it entirely, as you would have a credible claim to immigration relief.